Contrastive Self-supervised Learning in Recommender Systems: A Survey: Contrastive Objective

 \subsubsection{Triplet Loss.}

-The triplet margin does not minimize the agreement of the negative pairs, but only makes the agreement of the positive pairs greater than that of the negative pairs.
+The triplet loss does not minimize the agreement of the negative pairs but only makes the agreement of the positive pairs greater than that of the negative pairs.
 It is defined as:

 where $\epsilon$ is the margin value. $\mathbf{h}_i$ and $\mathbf{h}_j$ are sampled from distribution $P$, and $\mathbf{h}_j^{\prime}$ is sampled from $\tilde{P}$.
 The discriminator $p_\omega$ can calculated the agreement by $p_\omega{(\mathbf{h}_i, \mathbf{h}_j) = \text{sigmoid}(\mathbf{h}_i, \mathbf{h}_j)}$ or $p_\omega(\mathbf{h}_i, \mathbf{h}_j) = ||(\mathbf{h}_i - \mathbf{h}_j)||$.